ICT4D and Enterprise Development

 Services includes :

-• SMS, WAP & Web tools (now J2Me, iPhone)
+- SMS, WAP & Web tools (now J2Me, iPhone)

-• Businesses can self list
+- Businesses can self list

-• Geo-coding All business locations
+- Geo-coding All business locations

-• Map view of business
+- Map view of business

-• Business toolkit:
+- Business toolkit:

-1. Add customers & suppliers
+- Add customers & suppliers

-2. Send bulk messages (400 free SMS monthly) (but with anti-spam controls)
+- Send bulk messages (400 free SMS monthly) (but with anti-spam controls)

-3. Send mobile business card
+- Send mobile business card

-4. Add details (e.g. Menus, Special Offers)
+- Add details (e.g. Menus, Special Offers)

-• Website, google optimized (white hat only)
+- Website, google optimized (white hat only)

-The service is free.
-Customers of Mocality only have to pay their SMS and data charges.
-In the future additional pay services will be made available.
 Mocality first began acquiring customers manually by physically visiting each store to add them to the new directory.
 The blue represents businesses added in this manner.
 Later on they created a crowdsourcing option allowing individuals to upload their, or a known business, to the Mocality directory.
 Individuals, now Mocality independent agents, are then paid according to verification, picture and the quality of the picture submitted(17).
 The case of Mocality is a self propagating service that promotes businesses, individuals and the greater community using ICT.
-This business is a great success not because of the mobile phone technology used but primarily because the needs of the people of Nairobi were known and specifically addressed.
-Businesses needed a way to reach potential customers and customers needed a convienient resource to find shops and restaurants.
-Mobile phone technology is something most Africans subscribe too and is growing at a rate of 20% each year (18).

 M-Pesa

-between Vodacom and Safaricom, and other mobile service carriers.
+Kenya and its thriving mobile community continues to the lead Africa in development of the mobile banking industry(19).
+Here the mobile phone is revolutionizing cash flow for individuals and business through innovations provided by M-Pesa, a joint venture between Vodacom and Safaricom, and other mobile service carriers.
 M-Pesa allows mobile phone users to use cash through SMS, make payments, make transfers and administrate their bank accounts.
-Physical money is becoming less and less important as the ease, security and reliability of mobile banking flourishes in Kenya.
+Physical money is becoming less and less important as the ease, security and reliability of mobile banking flourishes in Kenya.“Over 50% of the adult population use the service to send money to far-flung relatives, to pay for shopping, utility bills, or even a night on the tiles and taxi ride home”(19).

 This innovation has helped to bring businesses in Kenya, from individuals to SME’s , into a more fast paced and efficient society.
 M-Pesa was originally developed by the UK government as a micro financing loan program; but the infrastructure took heed and individuals began to use it to exchange money with each other.
 Farmers can now get prices for goods and then receive payments instantly and simply through their phones, while business owners no longer need to travel to make payments and maintain their spending through mobile phones(19).